Header 1

 Sagan's 13-part Cosmos series was the very model of crowing scientist overconfidence.
 It would be great if one day someone did a 13-part television series serving as a corrective to such pretentious braggadocio.
 It might be a series discussing all of the very great limitations of modern knowledge, all of the conflicting signals nature sends us, and all of the many reasons for doubting the dogmatic claims taught by professors pushing their belief systems.
 A good title for such a series might be What We Don't Know

 Postscript: An examination of the book Intelligent Life in the Universe by Carl Sagan and I. S. Shklovskii will reveals some additional glaring misstatements.
 For example, on page 9 the authors make this hugely untrue statement: "It is now apparent that the origin of life can be explained, to a large extent, by studies in the field of chemistry."
 No such studies had occurred when that statement was written, and no such studies have ever occurred.
 On page 253 of his book Billions and Billions, Sagan told us this gigantically grotesque lying boast about DNA: "The most significant aspect of the DNA story is that the fundamental processes of life now seem fully understandable in terms of physics and chemistry."
-To the contrary, scientists lack any credible explanation of so simple a thing as how human cells are able to reproduce; they lack any credible explanation of the most basic mental processes such as thinking and memory; and since DNA is not a specification for making a human, scientists lack any credible explanation for the progression from a speck-sized zygote to an adult human.
+To the contrary, scientists lack any credible explanation of so simple a thing as how human cells are able to reproduce; they lack any credible explanation of the most basic mental processes such as thinking and memory; and since DNA is not a specification for making a human, or any organ, cell or organelle, scientists lack any credible explanation for the progression from a speck-sized zygote to an adult human.

 No comments: